All About Radiation: Authorship and editions

+Editions were issued in 1957, 1967, 1979 and 1989.
+As of 2024, the book has been out of print and no longer being sold by the Church of Scientology.

 Variant text

-The book has gone through a number of printings since its initial run, and has undergone a few modifications over the years, mostly to remove controversial assertions made in the original lectures.
-As it is a fundamental Scientology tenet that Hubbard's works are considered immutable Standard Tech, not to be altered in any way, except by Hubbard himself, these changes are considered evidence to Freezone practitioners that the current Church alters the text.
-It is to be noted that the first part of the book is not by Hubbard and that the second part was not written by Hubbard but edited from four of his lectures given in April 1957 in London.
+The book has gone through a number of printings since its initial run, with some modifications over the years, mostly to remove controversial assertions made in the original lectures.
+As it is a fundamental Scientology tenet that Hubbard's works are considered immutable standard tech, not to be altered in any way, except by Hubbard himself, these changes are considered evidence to Freezone practitioners that the current Church alters the text.
+The first part of the book is not by Hubbard and that the second part was not written by Hubbard but edited from four of his lectures given in April 1957 in London.
 These lectures are available since March 2005 with a transcription which makes it possible to see how the book text was edited from the lectures.
 The book was not reissued in June 2007 as part of the Golden Age of Knowledge program.
 Among the text removed from the book in later editions: